Makotopong: Churches

 Zion Christian Church in Moria is 15 km away from Makotopong.
 The Dominant churches are Evangelical Lutheran Church and Zion Christian Church.

 There is also Divine Life Ministries Christian Church located in Setaseng Section 2KM from Mothimako Highschool, Assemblies of God located in Phomolong Section next to Phomolong cemetery and Pentecostal Holiness Church located approximately 900M from Phomolong cemetery.

+Sport

+Polokwane United F.C. have their base in Makotopong.
+The football club opened Polokwane United Training Centre in 2022 built by club founder Bally Smart.
+The Training Centre is also where the Academy is located.